ChiNonsoHenry16/Classification-Predicition_of-Coronary_Flow_Reserve-Using_Clinical-Risk-Factors/README.md

 Coronary flow reserve (CFR), defined as hyperemic or maximal coronary flow divided by resting flow is a physiologic index which interrogates the function of the entire coronary tree, both the larger epicardial coronary vessel and the microvasculature [1].

 This repository contains a complete pipeline for predicting health status (Healthy vs Unhealthy) using various Machine Learning classifiers.
-It demonstrates:

-✅ Data preprocessing (scaling + encoding)
-✅ Training and evaluation of multiple models
-✅ Calculation of key classification metrics (Accuracy, Precision, Recall, F1, ROC-AUC) ✅ Visualization of:

-ROC-AUC curves for all models

-Learning curves for training & validation accuracy

-Log loss curves for training & validation sets
-✅ Confusion matrices for each model
+It demonstrates: Data preprocessing (scaling + encoding), Training and evaluation of multiple models, Calculation of key classification metrics (Accuracy, Precision, Recall, F1, ROC-AUC) and Visualization of: ROC-AUC curves for all models and Learning curves for training & validation accuracy and Log loss curves for training & validation sets as well as the Confusion matrices for each model.

 📂 Project Structure
 cfr_simulation_with_health_labels.csv — Sample dataset (should be in your working directory)

 notebook.py or notebook.ipynb — Full Python script or notebook for running the pipeline

-README.md — This documentation

 ⚙️ Key Features
 Multiple Models: Logistic Regression, Random Forest, SVM, XGBoost, LightGBM, KNN, Gradient Boosting, Extra Trees, Naive Bayes.